About the Children’s Services Fund

 How Do We Work?

-The backstory: In November 2016, Jackson County voters approved a ⅛ cent sales tax to fund CSF.
+The backstory: In November 2016, Jackson County voters approved a 1/8 cent sales tax to fund CSF.
 Jackson County Ordinance 4951 established the fund in January 2017, and the tax went into effect in April 2017.
-Since our inception, we have awarded almost $85 million to nonprofits and schools in support of childhood mental health and to protect the well-being and safety of Jackson County’s young people and their families.
+In November 2022, Jackson County voters re-authorized the sales tax that funds the CSF and increased the amount to 1/4 cent.
+Since our inception, we have awarded over $185 million to nonprofits and schools in support of childhood mental health and to protect the well-being and safety of Jackson County’s young people and their families.

 Statutes & Ordinances